royoelen/hanze-python-qtl-workshop/docs/source/setup.rst

    (pqtl_env) $ pip install jupyterlab

 Now we will test if the notebook will start.
 First in the terminal, start the server on a specific port.
-The default port of 8787 is perfectly fine.
+The default port of 8887 is perfectly fine.

 .. code-block:: console

-   (pqtl_env) $ jupyter-lab --no-browser --port=8887 # or some other port
+   (pqtl_env) $ jupyter-lab --no-browser --port=8887

 In the output, a URL will be printed.
 For example mine was http://localhost:8887/lab?token=376b4874f0c8e2398cfb0badcc6a941f5d95403502b3fd17